RoundofThree/syzkaller/docs/cheribsd/README.md

 # CheriBSD

-This page contains instructions to set up syzkaller to run on a CheriBSD host and fuzz a CheriBSD purecap kernel running under bhyve.
-Currently, only hybrid support is implemented, with purecap support in the works.
+This page contains instructions to set up syzkaller to run on a CheriBSD host and fuzz a CheriBSD purecap kernel running under bhyve. `syz-executor`, the program running the actual syscalls, can be either Morello purecap or hybrid.

-Most of this document is copied from the guide for [FreeBSD](docs/freebsd/README.md), with a few adjustments for CheriBSD.
-Many thanks to the original authors of the document.
+This document is adapted from the guide for [FreeBSD](docs/freebsd/README.md), many thanks to the original authors of the document.

 ## Prerequisites

 You will need the following:
 - An image file of CheriBSD, which can be built using [cheribuild](https://github.com/CTSRD-CHERI/cheribuild/).
 The kernel will need to built with the options KCOV and COVERAGE enabled.
-Additionally, refer to the follow [commit](https://github.com/RoundofThree/cheribsd/commit/fc6fe94493979d07ece2d042ab8e100308abef8d) on raising the kernel stack limit at compile time.
+Additionally, refer to the following [commit](https://github.com/RoundofThree/cheribsd/commit/fc6fe94493979d07ece2d042ab8e100308abef8d) on raising the kernel stack limit at compile time.
 This adjustment is required so that coverage instrumentation code does not result in a kernel stack overflow in early stages of the kernel's initialisation.
 - A local copy of the CheriBSD kernel source code used to build the image.

 ### Setting up a FreeBSD host